csmart/git_info/README.md

 To make a change, just edit a file in your workspace that Git is tracking (has previously been added).

-The status command should show that your workspace has a change that are "not staged for commit."
+The status command should show that your workspace has a change that is "not staged for commit."

 ```bash